 LAMOA officially opened in December 2012, in the paved lot outside of Könitz’s former Eagle Rock studio.
 Eight months prior, Könitz launched a fundraising campaign on Hatchfund.org, proposing a 9 x 14 foot space with removable walls, four skylights, solar panels, and bricks to elevate and protect it from potential rain.
 Artists would be “invited to present their work in a way that best suits them.”

 LAMOA arrived at a moment when art museums in Los Angeles were under intense scrutiny.
 LACMA had just invested in Michael Heizer’s Levitated Mass, a $10 million dollar monument centered around a big boulder, reaffirming its interest in the monolithically impressive (and inviting criticism of its use of resources).
 Chief curator Paul Schimmel had just left MOCA, and all the artist board members resigned in protest, thus—temporarily—ending the institution’s run as an “artists museum,” a title it acquired at its 1979 founding.
 In his thorough Artforum tribute to the Museum of Public Fiction (the now nomadic project Lauren Mackler started in Highland Park in 2010), Michael Ned Holte mentioned both LAMOA and the Underground Museum as “fellow micro institutions” that rose up during MOCA’s period of apparent chaos, unhindered by “administrative bureaucracies and status-conscious boards.”
 They are “far more nimble” than typical museums.
-(1) “It’s not an answer to the problems that our big museums have, but it is an alternative,” Könitz told writer Travis Diehl in April 2013.
-(2) Her museum proposes that artists can validate each other’s projects by building platforms of their own, rather than waiting or angling for institutional attention.
+1 “It’s not an answer to the problems that our big museums have, but it is an alternative,” Könitz told writer Travis Diehl in April 2013.
+2

 The early LAMOA exhibitions on the lot outside Könitz’s studio tended to be modular, responding to and even mirroring the museum’s architecture.
 This gave the shows noticeable visual resonance with Könitz’s own studio work: rough edged, often-functional objects that riffed lightly on mid-century design.
 Katie Grinnan’s F.Y.I.
 (2013), a neon green metal infrastructure that vaguely resembled a jungle gym, held files Grinnan compiled with help of friends and family.
 Visitors could sit on purple exercise machine seats and read info organized by topic (“Bugs,” “Catasterism”).
 Shortly after, Sonia Leimer installed a series of metal tables, each smaller than the next, with intentionally dry collages of dollar bills or vintage buildings placed under glass surfaces.
 At the show’s end, Leimer and Könitz jumped through the breakaway glass they’d installed along LAMOA’s easternmost wall.